squareRoot3/squareRoot3.github.io/_pages/about.md

 Previously, I received my MPhil degree from the Sun Yat-sen University in 2021, where I was fortunate to be advised by [Prof. Xiaodan Liang](https://scholar.google.com/citations?user=voxznZAAAAAJ&hl).
 I obtained my bachelor degree in Mathematics from Soochow University in 2019.
 I interned at Tencent AI Lab, Tencent Jarvis Lab, and Deep Graph Library team from Amazon Web Services Shanghai AI Lab.

-I'm looking for full time opportunities: feel free to [contact me](mailto:sqrt3tjh@gmail.com) (sqrt3tjh AT gmail DOT com; WeChat: sqrt3tjh) if you have any job recommendations.
+I'm looking for full time opportunities: feel free to [contact me](mailto:sqrt3tjh@gmail.com) (sqrt3tjh AT gmail DOT com; or [WeChat](https://github.com/squareRoot3/squareRoot3.github.io/blob/main/images/wechat.jpg)) if you have any job recommendations.

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>